Christy Carlson Romano: Music

 While working at Disney, Romano recorded songs as part of soundtracks for Kim Possible and other Disney projects.
 She first sang on the Disney Channel on a musical episode of Even Stevens which led to more singing on the series and with Disney in general.
-In 2004, Walt Disney Records released Romano's debut album Greatest Disney TV & Film Hits.
+In 2004, Walt Disney Records released Romano's debut album Greatest Disney TV & Film Hits, a compilation of previously released soundtrack appearances and new material.
 After her Broadway run of Beauty and the Beast Romano signed a record deal with Jason Flom at Atlantic Records.
 Flom was fired before Romano released her first album and Romano's deal was not honored.
 She continued to write music with Kara DioGuardi and The Matrix and placed her songs in several movies.

 Other ventures

 After her singing career, Romano began narrating audiobooks, including Pop Princess by Rachel Cohn, The Unbecoming of Mara Dyer trilogy by Michelle Hodkin, and Beautiful Blue World by Suzanne M. LaFleur.
-She also narrated audiobooks To Catch A Killer by Sheryl Scarborough, Futuristic Violence and Fancy Suits by David Wong, Kaledoscope Hearts by Claire Contreras, and the Adventures of Owl Series by Kristi Charish.
+She also narrated audiobooks To Catch a Killer by Sheryl Scarborough, Futuristic Violence and Fancy Suits by David Wong, Kaleidoscope Hearts by Claire Contreras, and the Adventures of Owl Series by Kristi Charish.
 On August 22, 2006, she published her own novel, Grace's Turn, for which she provided the narration as well.